Center Stage (2000 film): Critical response

-Center Stage received moderate to negative reviews.
-The film holds a 42% approval rating on Rotten Tomatoes, based on 81 reviews with an average rating of 5.03/10.
+Center Stage received mixed reviews.
+The film holds a 41% approval rating on Rotten Tomatoes, based on 80 reviews with an average rating of 5.03/10.
 The site's consensus states: "Viewers willing to sit through soapy plot contrivances to see some excellent dancing might enjoy Center Stage; for everyone else, there's still always Fame."

 The New York Times critic A. O. Scott wrote for the film:

 Contactmusic.com gave the film just two stars, commenting that:

 Other reviewers were more charitable.
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote that the film "ends with two big ballet numbers, wonderfully staged and danced, and along the way there are rehearsals and scenes in a Broadway popular dance studio that have a joy and freedom."
 Meanwhile, Monica Eng of the Chicago Tribune also gave the film three stars out of four and wrote that "In casting for dance talent rather than acting, director Nicolas Hytner may have given up a little dramatic grace, but what he gains in dance footage (that ranges from ballet to jazz to salsa) more than makes up for that."
 Eng also wrote that "although the film's ending is a little too neat and happy to be realistic, it does leave you with the feeling of young girls taking charge of their lives.
 In Hollywood films, that's as exotic a dance as you are going to see."